Azure/azure-powershell/src/Network/Network/help/Az.Network.md

 The Get-AzVirtualHubBgpConnection cmdlet gets a Virtual WAN Hub BGP Connection in a Virtual WAN Hub or lists all Virtual WAN Hub BGP Connections in a Virtual WAN Hub.

 ### [Get-AzVirtualHubRouteTable](Get-AzVirtualHubRouteTable.md)
 Gets a Virtual Hub Route Table in a virtual hub or lists all route tables in a virtual hub.
-The cmdlet [Get-AzVHubRouteTable](./Get-AzVHubRouteTable.md) is replacing this cmdlet.
+The cmdlet Get-AzVHubRouteTable (./Get-AzVHubRouteTable.md)is replacing this cmdlet.

 ### [Get-AzVirtualHubVnetConnection](Get-AzVirtualHubVnetConnection.md)
 Gets a Virtual Network Connection in a virtual hub or lists all virtual network connections in a virtual hub.